Internet Explorer 3: Platform

-Internet Explorer 3 runs on Windows 3.1, Windows NT 3.5, Windows NT 3.51, Windows 95 and Windows NT 4.0.
-Version 3.0 was included in Windows 95 OSR2, but Windows 98 launched with IE4.
-Major Microsoft's OS releases after Windows 98, switched to supporting Internet Explorer 4 (or higher).
+Major Microsoft OS releases, switched to supporting version 4 or higher.
 Internet Explorer 3 had a Beta supporting Solaris (UNIX).
 IE4 integration with the OS meant systems that upgraded from Internet Explorer 3 to 4.0, or came with 4.0, could not easily revert to IE3 (see Removal of Internet Explorer).
 The Mac OS version supported PPC and 68k Macs, superseding IE 2.1.
 Microsoft released various 16- and 32-bit versions for Windows.

-Internet Explorer 3.03, and subsequently 3.03 Service Pack 1, were released for IE3 after the launch of Internet Explorer 4.0.
-Both editions of IE 3.03 were released for Windows 3.1x and Windows NT 3.5 only.
+Internet Explorer 3.03, and subsequently 3.03 Service Pack 1, were released after the launch of IE4.

 Encryption

 Internet Explorer 3 was the first version of the browser to support SSL 3.0.
 The last patch versions of Internet Explorer 3 supported 40-bit and 128-bit encryption, using Server Gated Cryptography (SGC).
-256-bit encryption would not become available in IE for nearly 10 years, with the Windows Vista version Internet Explorer 7.
+256-bit encryption would not become available in IE for nearly 10 years.

 128-bit encryption was available or included for these versions: